Noor-EddinMohamed/cs30-major-project/proposal.md

 ## Needs to Have
 - at least 3 levels of progressing difficulty
 - at least 5 unique contraptions
+- placeable inventory of contraptions
 - realistic physics (using matterjs)
 - start screen / level selector
 - sound effects
-- placeable inventory of contraptions

-## Nice to Have
-- level creator
 - visual effects
 - nice graphics

+## Nice to Have
+- level editor (can download and run user-created levels)
 - scrolling screen